sytlos/fitz-bundle/README.md

 =
 Go to this page `http://localhost/fitz/install`

-- Choose the bundles you want to install then press the button.
+- Choose the bundles you want to install then press the `Install` button.
 - Open a terminal and run the following command `bin/console fitz:install`